I had no idea how big and impressive the Mitchell Falls are, and I had no idea what an amazing region the whole Mitchell Plateau is.

 Wow.
 You are a lot closer to the Mitchell Falls down here than you are at the lookout.
 You can even feel the spray drift.

-We had our well deserved lunch break high up on a rock ledge, a perfect table and bench in the shade of the tall walls.
+We had our well deserved lunch break high up on a rock ledge, a perfect table and bench in the shade of the tall walls, with a perfect view.

 If you are tempted to go for a swim here I have to disappoint you.
 Not only is this a sacred place, so swimming isn't allowed.

 It's also saltwater crocodile country, and I wouldn't take any chances with those...

 It took us about three hours to get here, but we didn't stop for any swims on the way in.
 We sure did on the way out, though.
 The return trip was done at a more leisurely pace, since now we knew we had all the time we needed.
 And although I was knackered by the time we got back to the Mitchell Falls campsite I enjoyed every minute of it.

 My feeling is, unless you are scratched and bruised, battered and exhausted, wind and sun burned, you haven't really been there...

 But if you feel the whole return trip would be a bit much you can always walk just one way and use the helicopter for the way back.